SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/greatest-common-divisor/greatest-common-divisor.md

       * We create a temporary variable to which we assign **the current** value of **`b`**.
       * We assign a new value to **`b`**, which is the remainder of the division of **`a`** and **`b`**.
       * On the variable **`a`** we assign **the previous** value of the variable **`b`**.
-   * Once the loop is complete and we have established the GCD, we print it on the screen.
+   * Once the loop is complete and we have found the GCD, we print it on the screen.

 ![](/assets/chapter-7-images/07.GCD-01.png)